AOC Day 3 2021

 AVERAGE

-First, why is the AVERAGE
+First, why is the AVERAGE rounded the most

 common value?

-is the count of 1s.
-Z
+A is the count of 1s.
+Z is the

 count of 0s.